inxm-ai/enterprise-mcp-bridge/README.md

   - `depends_on` (array[string]): Agent names that must complete before this agent runs.
   - `when` (string, optional): Python-style expression evaluated against `context`; if falsy, the agent is skipped and marked with `reason: condition_not_met`.
   - `reroute` (object, optional): `{ "on": ["CODE1", ...], "to": "agent_name" }`.
 If the agent emits `<reroute>CODE1</reroute>`, the router jumps to the `to` agent next.
+  - `tools` (array[string], optional): Limit available tools for this agent to the listed names.
+If omitted, all MCP tools are available to the agent.

 Prompt usage:
 - For each agent the router looks for a prompt named exactly like the `agent` value via the MCP prompt service.
 If found, that prompt content is used; otherwise it falls back to the agent’s `description`.